 I’ve been thinking about writing for digital, mobile and other new media.

-So I've not only looked at a lot of Twitter feeds and Facebook pages, I also drew upon what might be considered an unusual source for inspiration: a book about screenwriting.
+So I not only looked at external media, I also drew upon what might be considered an unusual source for inspiration: a book about screenwriting.

 Why screenwriting?
 Because Blake Snyder, author of Save the Cat!
 The Last Book On Screenwriting That You’ll Ever Need, gives great advice on how to focus on the essence—of a movie or any message—of “what’s it about.”